-Downtime is our precious commodity – it’s a time to decompress, enjoy our interests, and maybe even try something new for the heck of it.
-For fun and cheap hobbies that won’t hurt your wallet (hobbies are fun, but debt isn’t), keep on reading.
+Downtime is our precious commodity – it’s a time to decompress, enjoy our interests, and maybe even try something new.
+For fun and cheap hobbies that won’t hurt your wallet (hobbies are fun, but credit card debt isn’t), keep on reading.

 Fun and Cheap Hobbies